Free, to be fair: Courts celebrating America @ 250

 What states are planning

-Here are some early examples of how courts plan to commemorate America's 250th anniversary.
+Here are some examples of how courts are commemorating America's 250th anniversary.
 Share your project plans to help inspire others!

 Partner collaborations

-To help prepare students and teachers for the America 250 celebration, the Iowa Judicial Branch and Iowa State Bar Association created a 2025 Constitution Day one-stop resource that shares a constitutional case argued before the Iowa Supreme Court, educational videos, and podcasts about the Iowa Constitution and the courts.
+To help prepare students and teachers for the America 250 celebration, the Iowa Judicial Branch and Iowa State Bar Association created a 2025 Constitution Day one-stop resource sharing a constitutional case argued before the Iowa Supreme Court, educational videos, and podcasts about the Iowa Constitution and the courts.

 Looking for a speaker for your 250th event?